Darxmarx/team-profile-generator/README.md

   ## Description

-  A handy Node.js-based tool that allows users to easily generate a stylized index.html based on their team of employees, which may be comprised of managers, engineers, and interns.
+  A handy Node.js-based tool that allows users to easily generate a stylized index.html based on their team of employees, which may be comprised of generic employees, managers, engineers, and interns.

   ## Installation